lorenzo-stoakes/linux-mm-notes/phys_alloc.md

 __free_one_page()
 ```

-This ultimately results in the core buddy allocator block free function
+This ultimately results in the core buddy allocator free function
 [__free_one_page()][__free_one_page] being invoked.
 This is somewhat poorly
-named as it accepts an order parameter and thus frees allocated blocks of pages
+named as it accepts an order parameter and thus frees pages at the specified
+order (there seems generally to be some confusing use of page as in a page of
+memory or `struct page` vs. a series of physically contiguous pages at a
+specified order).

-at the specified order:
+Looking at the function signature:

 ```c
 static inline void __free_one_page(struct page *page,